-Bernie Sanders, Alexandria Ocasio-Cortez, and The Strokes were on the bill for a one-of-a-kind rally at the University of New Hampshire's Whittemore Arena last night, and thousands stood in the cold for hours to get into the overbooked event.
-NYC-based Sunflower Bean opened the show, and Rep Ocasio-Cortez later acknowledged front person Julia Cumming for her longstanding commitment to social justice.
-Cynthia Nixon, and Dr. Cornel West, and Nina Turner all addressed the crowd, too, before Ocasio-Cortez took the stage to introduce Sanders.
+Bernie Sanders, Alexandria Ocasio-Cortez, and The Strokes were on the bill for a one-of-a-kind rally at the University of New Hampshire's Whitmore Arena last night, and thousands stood in the cold for hours to get into the overbooked event.
+Cynthia Nixon, and Dr. Cornel West, and Nina Turner all addressed the crowd before Rep. Ocasio-Cortez took the stage to introduce Sanders.

 Joined onstage by his wife, kids, and grandkids, Senator Sanders proclaimed the night to be the largest political rally to take place ever in the state and gave a speech centered around what is practical versus what is radical.
 He made his pitch for Medicare For All and student debt relief, and pointed out the out contradiction between having the budget for neverending wars and the idea that the United States of America (“the richest nation in the world”) can't afford Medicare for All.